vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/feed.md

 - JSON 1.1 (Default output: feed.json)
 - RSS 2.0 (Default output: rss.xml)

 Considering that rare people stick to feed now, this plugin provides a minimal configuration to adjust the automatic generation of detailed feed files.
+And if you do not need this feature, you can set the `themeConfig.feed` to `false` to disable the plugin.

 <!-- more -->